My Account

 New Research Unlocks Olive Harvesting Efficiency For Better Fruit Removal - HUB

 Mechanical trunk shakers have transformed olive harvesting in modern olive groves.
-A new study: Damping behavior of olive trees under trunk shaking (Ghonimy, Alharbi & Ibrahim, 2025) provides growers with the first detailed breakdown of how vibration energy moves through olive trees and the soil beneath them.
+A new study: Damping behaviour of olive trees under trunk shaking (Ghonimy, Alharbi & Ibrahim, 2025) provides growers with the first detailed breakdown of how vibration energy moves through olive trees and the soil beneath them.
 The findings reveal how attachment height, trunk diameter, and the tree-soil interaction determine whether ...

 Please log in to view the entire article